TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

          setValue

    Type
-         “prepend”, “set”, “append”
+         "prepend", "set", "append"

    Description
-         “set” = the field will be forced to have the new value on return
+         "set" = the field will be forced to have the new value on return

-         “append”/“prepend” = the field will have the value appended/prepended.
+         "append"/"prepend" = the field will have the value appended/prepended.

          You must set one of these values.